ChainlinkResources/docs/source/includes/goldmine/_transactions.md

-filter_contract_creations | when `true`, contract creation transactions are filtered | `false` status | comma-delimited list of statuses by which the transactions response is filtered | n/a network_id | id of the `Network` where the transaction was broadcast account_id | id of the `Wallet` which signed the transaction from | network address of the sender of the transaction (corresponds to the `Wallet` address) to | network address of the recipient of the transaction
+filter_contract_creations | when `true`, contract creation transactions are filtered | `false` status | comma-delimited list of statuses by which the transactions response is filtered | n/a network_id | id of the `Network` where the transaction was broadcast account_id | id of the `Account` which signed the transaction from | network address of the sender of the transaction (corresponds to the `Account` address) to | network address of the recipient of the transaction